 Faith looked over at Giles.
 He met her eyes firmly, then almost imperceptibly shook his head.
 She felt confusion wash over her.
 Wasn't he going to say something?

-Haversham continued.
+Haversham shook his head.
 "Massive injuries.
 Beaten to death by a heavy object.
 Police were mystified at the connection.
 I doubt any of you were any help."

 The Scoobies sat silent in affirmation.